Governance Structure & Subgroups

 The Multi- Agency Safeguarding Arrangements for the Suffolk Safeguarding Partnership can be found below:

-PLEASE NOTE: The document above relates to arrangements as 29 September 2020, published as per requirements and further content on the website reflects current practice.
+PLEASE NOTE: The document above relates to arrangements as of 29 September 2020, published as per requirements, and further content on the website reflects current practice.

 The Executive Group manages the business and operation of the Partnership.

 Learning and Improvement Subgroup

 Supports the SSP in fulfilling its statutory duty to monitor and evaluate the effectiveness of Board partners to safeguard and promote the welfare of adults and advise them on ways to improve.
 This is achieved by monitoring a range of performance data, statutory and practice audits and quality assurance activity.

 Safeguarding Adults Review Panel

 The Safeguarding Adults Review Panel (SARP), is responsible for commissioning the undertaking of Safeguarding Adults Reviews (SARs), on behalf of the SSP as and when required under No Secrets (2000) and the Care Act 2014.